quale-quest/sql-mvc/doc/Install-cloud9.md

-Your workspace will "process" for a few seconds and when it is ready you may select the workspace under "MY PROJECTS" and click "Start editing" (in green)
+Your workspace will "process" for a few seconds and when it is ready you may select the workspace under "MY PROJECTS"

 ![Select the sql-mvc Workspace](https://github.com/quale-quest/sql-mvc/blob/master/doc/c9/c9_3.png "Select workspace")

+and click "Start editing" (in green)

 Your workspace will load, then at the bottom of the work space there will be an open bash terminal:
 ![terminal](https://github.com/quale-quest/sql-mvc/blob/master/doc/c9/c9_terminal.png "terminal")

-Get the install script
+Execute the following to get the install script

 >wget https://github.com/quale-quest/sql-mvc/raw/master/install/cloud9.sh

-Run the install script
+The to tun the install script

 >bash cloud9.sh

 The installer will run until, firebird pauses with a message (or two) prompting  "more", just press enter, then it will prompt for a password, just press enter (This is fine - it is all secure).

 ![Firebird prompt](https://github.com/quale-quest/sql-mvc/blob/master/doc/c9/c9_fb.png "Firebird prompt")

 Then it will run some more...and once done (or in future ) you can run the application with :